QR4.4.8 Mass and Energy

 QR4.4.3 Quark Phases

-As for an electron, a three-way interaction of extreme photons has phase options that can be expressed in photon head-tail terms.
-Again, a tail-tail-tail meet isn’t possible as it implies a prior head-head-head event.
-The phase options are:
+As for an electron two-way collision, a three-way collision has photon head-tail phase options.
+Again, a tail-tail-tail meet isn’t possible as it implies a prior head-head-head event, so the options are:

 1. Head-head-head.
-Three sets of photon heads meeting at equal angles in a node allocate processing equally so each axis is only partly filled.
-There are free channels that let other entities in, so the result isn’t stable.
+Three sets of photon heads meeting at equal angles in a point will allocate processing equally, so each axis is only partly filled.
+There are free channels that let other entities in so the result isn’t stable at all.

 2. Head-tail-tail.
-In this case, two photon rays leave a node as another arrives, as shown in Figure 4.10a, and this is proposed to be an up quark.
+In this case, two photon rays leave the point as another arrives, as shown in Figure 4.10a, and this is proposed to be an up quark.

 3. Head-head-tail.
-In this case one ray has passed through the node as the other two arrive, as shown in Figure 4.10b, and this is proposed to be a down quark.
+In this case, one ray is leaving the point as the other two arrive, as shown in Figure 4.10b, and this is proposed to be a down quark.

 Figure 4.10.
 Up/down quark structure

 Figure 4.10 shows the proposed up and down quark structures.
-As photons compete for channels on a first-come-first-served basis, a three-way meeting raises the issue of interaction order.
-If a photon head entering a node meets a photon tail leaving it, the tail must start before the head or it would be a head, giving the rule that tails fill channels first.
-Using this rule, Table 4.3 gives the expected axis bandwidth result as before, except now there are three axes not one and each fills at two-thirds not one.
-Again, the total processing defines stability, the mass is the net processing and the charge is the net remainder.
+Photons compete for channels on a first-come-first-served basis, so the order that they meet is important.
+If a photon head entering a point meets a photon tail leaving it, the tail must have started before the head, or it would be a head, so tails are expected to fill channels first.
+Given this, Table 4.3 gives the results as before but for three axes in a plane, each fills at two-thirds not one.
+In this analysis, if the total processing fills the axis bandwidth it is stable, the net processing is mass, and the net remainder is charge.

 The details are:

 1. Up quark.
-If two extreme photon rays leave a node as another arrives, the tails first fill axis 1, giving a plus two-thirds charge remainder on this charge axis.
-The remaining tail photons then combine with later arriving heads to fill a neutral axis, as the remainders cancel.
-The remaining head photons partly fill the third free axis to a sixth instead of its maximum value of two-thirds.
-The result has a two-thirds charge and is stable on two axes but has spare photons in the third axis.
+If two extreme photon rays leave the point as another arrives, the tails first fill one axis, giving a plus two-thirds charge remainder on what can be called its charge axis.
+The remaining tail photons with later arriving heads then fill a neutral axis, as the remainders cancel.
+The last photons then partly to fill a third free axis to a sixth of its two-thirds capacity.
+The result has a two-thirds charge, and is stable on two axes, but one axis isn’t full.

 2. Down quark.
-If one ray has passed through a node as the other two arrive, the tail photons first cancel opposing heads to fill a neutral axis as the remainders cancel.
-Then the heads and the remaining tails fill a charge axis with a minus third charge left over.
+If one ray is leaving a node as the other two arrive, the tails and heads first fill a neutral axis, as the remainders cancel.
+Then the heads and the remaining tails fill a charge axis, with a minus third charge left over.
 This again leaves a third free axis partly filled to a sixth instead of two thirds.
-The result has a minus third charge and is again stable on two axes with again spare photons in the third axis.
+The result has a minus third charge, and is stable on two axes, but one axis isn’t full.

-This result is interesting because it gives the correct third charges for quarks which no other model does.
-While the standard model allocates one-third charges to quarks after the fact, this model derives them.
-It predicts that quarks occupy one node like leptons but only fill two of the three collision axes.
+This result gives the correct third charges for quarks, which no other model does.
+The standard model allocates one-third charges to quarks after the fact but this model derives them.
+It predicts that quarks occupy a point like leptons but only fill two of the three collision axes of a plane.

 2. Neutral axis.
-Fills as heads and tails cancel with no remainder.
+Fills with no charge as heads and tails cancel with no remainder.

 3. Free axis.
 Remaining one sixth of head photons partly fills this axis.